EmilRamsvik/Digital-Garden/docs/Working/Management/Tech Lead.md

 # Tech Lead
 Here, I write about my experience with the concept of tech-lead.
 This pertains both to my experience working with tech leads as well as working in such a capacity.

-The official role of tech lead is a bit
+The official role of tech lead is a bit confusing, as they don't have managerial responsibilities but rather act as a bridge between technical and business roles.
 # Links
 -